aesara-devs/aesara/doc/extending/op.rst

    :meth:`make_node` with the supplied arguments and returns the result indexed by `default_output`.
-This can be overridden by subclasses to do anything else, but must return either an Aesara Variable or a list of Variables.
+This can be overridden by subclasses to do anything else, but must return either an Aesara :class:`Variable` or a list of :class:`Variable`\s.

-   If you feel the need to override `__call__` to change the graph based on the arguments, you should instead create a function that will use your `Op` and build the graphs that you want and call that instead of the `Op` instance directly.
+   If you feel the need to override `__call__` to change the graph based on the arguments, you should instead create a function that will use your :class:`Op` and build the graphs that you want and call that instead of the :class:`Op` instance directly.

 .. function:: infer_shape(fgraph, node, shapes)

-   This function is needed for shape optimization. ``shapes`` is a list with one tuple for each input of the Apply node (which corresponds to the inputs of the op).
+   This function is needed for shape optimization. ``shapes`` is a list with one tuple for each input of the :class:`Apply` node (which corresponds to the inputs of the :class:`Op`).
 Each tuple contains as many elements as the number of dimensions of the corresponding input.
 The value of each element is the shape (number of items) along the corresponding dimension of that specific input.